Corporations

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

 The corporation may redeem or repurchase any shares issued by it.
-Upon such purchase or redemption the shares shall be cancelled or if the articles limit the number of authorized shares of the applicable class, restored to the status of authorized but unissued shares.
+Upon such purchase or redemption, the shares shall be cancelled, or if the articles limit the number of authorised shares of the applicable class, restored to the status of authorised but unissued shares.

 Any requirements with respect to distributions to shareholders?